Dear Fellow Members of the NYU Community,

 The budget provides the financial framework for the University’s mission of teaching and research by balancing resources with need and aspiration.
 One of the most important needs is for increased financial aid.
 In fiscal 2016, entering freshmen who receive aid will, on average, receive the largest scholarship grants in NYU’s history, funding a larger share of tuition and mandatory fees than for any previous class.
 The University will provide over $300 million in institutional grant aid for undergraduates at the New York campus, up from $107 million just 10 years ago.
 This is made possible in part by the Momentum Campaign, announced in 2013, to raise $1 billion of new funding for financial aid.

 The budget provides funding for the expansion of technology-enhanced education, including the design of new on-line and hybrid courses and degree programs.
 There is funding for expansion of student health services and the Wasserman Center for Career Development to serve the student population in Brooklyn, and for expansion of the Center for Multicultural Education and Programs.
 The fiscal 2016 capital budget incorporates funding for planning and design for a new building at 181 Mercer Street (the site of the Coles Sports and Recreation Center).
 When completed, the new building will provide modern, high-quality space designed specifically to meet the University’s long-term academic, residential, and athletic needs.

 NYU will continue to be vigilant about its budget to ensure the proper balance between needs and resources and to maintain academic excellence as our highest priority.
 I hope you will find this outline of NYU's fiscal 2016 budget to be informative.

 (dollars in billions)

-$2.264 billion, respectively, prior to eliminations of intra-Medical Center revenues of
+**The fiscal 2016 budget is expressed prior to elimination of intra-Medical Center revenues